 regulation more than legislation has been the rule.
 In the US some regulations

 have been put in place.
 In the EU some regulations will be in effect from 2022 with the revised regulation for medical devices.
 Still: the debate on regulation is scarce and leaves many legal, ethical,

 session will focus on the ethical and regulatory

 challenges in light of recent developments of DTC genetic

 - How does the use of DTC genetic tests affect our understanding of health and disease?

-- What will the impact of DTC genetic tests be on the boundaries between established medical norms and values such as curiosity and the right to know?
+- The boundaries between established medical norms and values such as curiosity and the right to know.

-- Are DTC tests a useful supplement to health care systems or an additional strain on already scarce resources?
+- DTC tests as a useful supplement to health care systems or an additional strain on already scarce resources?

 - Is it possible and desirable to regulate or ban DTC